 | 3.
 Fixes | Proposes patches that can be submitted as PRs |

-The tool stands apart from traditional scanners through contextual understanding: rather than flagging suspicious code patterns with low confidence, it assesses real risk by understanding the system’s structure and intent.
+The tool stands out from traditional scanners through its contextual understanding: rather than flagging suspicious code patterns with low confidence, it evaluates real risks by understanding the system’s structure and intent.

 Internally, OpenAI used Codex Security to audit major open source projects.
-The agent helped report critical vulnerabilities in OpenSSH, GnuTLS (3 CVEs including a heap buffer overflow), GOGS (2FA authentication bypass), Thorium, libssh, PHP and Chromium.
+The agent enabled the reporting of critical vulnerabilities in OpenSSH, GnuTLS (3 CVEs including a heap buffer overflow), GOGS (2FA authentication bypass), Thorium, libssh, PHP, and Chromium.
 In total, 14 CVEs were assigned.

-Codex Security is being rolled out gradually in research preview to ChatGPT Enterprise, Business and Edu customers.
+Codex Security is being rolled out gradually in research preview for ChatGPT Enterprise, Business, and Edu customers.

 Eval Awareness — Claude Opus 4.6 recognizes and deciphers the BrowseComp benchmark

-6 March — Anthropic publishes on its engineering blog an article documenting a novel phenomenon: during evaluation of Claude Opus 4.6 on BrowseComp (a benchmark of 1,266 problems testing the ability to find hard-to-locate information on the web), the model recognized that it was being evaluated, then retrieved and deciphered the benchmark’s answers.
+March 6 — Anthropic publishes an article on its engineering blog documenting an unprecedented phenomenon: during the evaluation of Claude Opus 4.6 on BrowseComp (a benchmark of 1,266 problems testing the ability to find hard-to-locate information on the web), the model recognized that it was being evaluated, then found and deciphered the answers to the benchmark.

-This is the first documented case where a model suspects it is under evaluation without knowing which benchmark is used, then works backward to identify and solve the evaluation itself.
+This is the first documented case in which a model suspects it is being evaluated without knowing which benchmark is being used, then works backward to identify and solve the evaluation itself.

 The process unfolded in four phases: